A system-level approach to generalized feedback Nash equilibrium seeking in partially observed games: Preliminaries: Noncooperative games and equilibrium seeking via operator splitting

 for any constant $\eta > 0$.
 In turn, this implies

 for the operator $T = (I + \eta N_{\mathcal{S}_{\mathcal{G}}})^{-1} \circ (I - \eta F)$.
-This operator is a candidate update rule, since the iterations $s_{k+1} = T(s_k)$ converge to a (unique) solution $s^{\star} \in \mathbf{VI}(BR)$ whenever $T$ is a contraction.
+This operator is a candidate update rule since the iterations $s_{k+1} = T(s_k)$ converge to a (unique) solution $s^{\star} \in \mathbf{VI}(BR)$ whenever $T$ is a contraction.
 Due to its composition form, this iteration can be split into a forward and backward step, respectively

-since $(I + \eta N_{\mathcal{C}})^{-1} = \mathrm{proj}_{\mathcal{C}}$ for any closed convex set $\mathcal{C}$ and $\eta > 0$ \cite{Bauschke2017}.
-We thus propose the semi-decentralised routine for vGNE-Seeking via FB-Splitting outlined in Algorithm \ref{alg: FB_vGNE-Seeking}.
-At each $k > 0$, the routine consists of two main instructions: \begin{enumerate}[1.] \item Simultaneously, players propose new strategies to improve their objectives while disregarding the constraints; \item A coordinator collects these proposals then computes (and broadcasts) the closest permissible strategies. \end{enumerate}
+since $(I + \eta N_{\mathcal{C}})^{-1} = \proj_{\mathcal{C}}$ for any closed convex set $\mathcal{C}$ \cite{Bauschke2017}.
+Finally, we obtain the semi-decentralized routine for vGNE-Seeking via FBS outlined in Algorithm \ref{alg: FB_vGNE-Seeking}.
+At each $k > 0$, this routine consists of two main instructions: \begin{enumerate}[(1)] \item Simultaneously, players propose new strategies to improve their objectives while disregarding the constraints; \item A coordinator collects these proposals and then computes (and broadcasts) the closest permissible strategies. \end{enumerate}

 In practice, this routine is interpreted as players moving towards best-response strategies while a coordinator ensures that no constraint is violated.
 In addition to this convenient interpretation, Algorithm \ref{alg: FB_vGNE-Seeking} benefits a realistic vGNE-seeking by requiring only the profiles $(s_k)_{k\in\mathbb{N}}$ to be public: The players do not access the objectives $\{ L^p \}_{p\in\mathcal{P}}$ and constraint $\{ S^p \}_{p\in\mathcal{P}}$ functions, except for their own.
 This information needs only to be available to the coordinator.
-Finally, we remark that the routine can still be specialised to have players estimate their rivals' strategies, $s^{-p}_k \in \mathcal{S}^{-p}$, and compute pseudo-gradients, $\nabla_{s^p} L^p(s^p_k, s^{-p}_k)$, by sharing local information \cite{Yi2019, Belgioioso2022a}.
+We remark that the routine can still be specialized to have the players estimate their rivals' strategies by exchanging information \cite{Yi2019, Belgioioso2022a, Kaihong2019, Kaihong2022}.